Violent Assault Jolts Beacon Community; Privacy Of Victim Respected; Community Left Unsettled

 The Dutchess County Scanner Feed group in Facebook, run by moderator Patrick O'Dell, published a notice that there was increased police presence in Beacon at 10:30am.
 That action alone triggered people to text their people with an alert.
 Hours after that, Patrick closed comments on his post, saying that people had broken his page’s rules by speculating on the situation.

-By then, the text of alleged details had been sent to ALBB and published in at least one Facebook group.
-ALBB emailed Chief Figlia saying we would wait to publish anything until the Police Department issued a Press Release.
-A source told ALBB that police activity was seen that morning at the Arno residential building at 248 Tioronda, where a tent had been set up in the parking lot where police vehicles were parked.
-The tent was broken down shortly after that.
+By then, the text of alleged details had been sent to ALBB and published in at least one private Facebook group.
+ALBB emailed Chief Figlia saying we would wait to publish anything until the Police Department issued a press release.
+A source told ALBB that police activity was seen that morning at the Arno residential building parking lot at 248 Tioronda, where a tent had been set up in the parking lot near a construction trailer where police vehicles were parked.
+The tent was allegedly broken down shortly after that and police vehicles left, the source said.

 Meanwhile at Dutchess County Scanner Feed, Patrick did a hard close of comments saying: “Apparently, if I forget to turn off commenting on a post a bunch of people decide to disregard/disrespect all rules of the page, others, PD & me.
 EVERYONE has been banned or suspended who did so.
 Wasted time but I decided to still do it.
 Thanks to all the others."

-When the Beacon PD’s first Press Release published, barely any detail was confirmed.
+When the Beacon PD’s first press release published, barely any detail was confirmed.
 Not the gender of the person, age, location or time.
-It was assumed that the perpetrator was still at large, however, which is what was on most people’s minds.
-Not knowing if this was an intimate partner domestic violence situation, or a random attack.
+It was assumed that the perpetrator was still at large.
+Not knowing if this was an intimate partner domestic violence situation, or a random attack, or a combination of both.

 Police activity parked at the Arno residential building the Wednesday morning of the assault, where a tent was set up and then broken down.

 In response, community members took to other groups to get the information out.
 The text was shared in a group in an effort to encourage women to walk in pairs and to be alert and careful.
-They stated that Sargent Elementary had conducted a lockdown, which is located in the vicinity of the attack.
+A group participant stated that Sargent Elementary had conducted a lockout, which is located in the vicinity of the attack.

-The first Press Release mentioned Beacon City Schools, but only that they had been alerted that a search was being conducted.
-ALBB sought out and received confirmation that Sargent’s principal emailed school families that Sargent had conducted a lockdown, which locked the doors of the school while kids continued learning inside.
-Other schools did not go on lockdown.
+The first press release mentioned Beacon City Schools, but only that they had been alerted that a search was being conducted.
+ALBB sought out and received confirmation that Sargent’s principal emailed school families an email which they received at 11:02am that Sargent had conducted a lockout, which locked the doors of the school while kids continued learning inside.
+Other schools did not go on lockout.
+It is noteworthy for this and future emergency situations that caregivers were alerted during the school day close to when the incident happened, and not at the end of the day.

-The second Press Release confirmed the lockdown, stating: “Upon arrival it had been determined that there was reason to believe that the female victim had been seriously assaulted.
+The second press release confirmed the lockout, stating: “Upon arrival it had been determined that there was reason to believe that the female victim had been seriously assaulted.
 At that time, given the proximity to the Sargent School, the Beacon City School District was notified and advised to place the school on lockout until the area could be searched.”
 No one was found in the search, the statement confirmed.

 Details Confirmed In The Beacon Police Department’s Second Press Release